stenogriz/AutoClicker/README.md

 * Perform left button, right button or middle button mouse clicks.
 * Perform single click tasks, or double click tasks.
 * Perform clicks infinitely, or choose a limited number of times.
 * Perform clicks at the current cursor position, or choose a custom position.
+* Choose custom cooldown timeout between series of clicks (works with a finite click repeat setting)

 ## Platform
 Currently available only for Windows OS.